leo20021210/leo20021210.github.io/_pages/about.md

   - /about.html
 ---

-I am Chuanyang Jin, a junior in Honors Computer Science and Mathematics at New York University
+I am Chuanyang Jin, a junior in Honors Computer Science and Mathematics at New York University.